|Devil's Slide Trail with Thousands of Nesting Seabirds

 Zoom in for a closer view of the magnificent San Pedro Rock.

 By zooming in some more, I also saw some cormorants on San Pedro Rock on October 25, 2017.

 Three pelicans flying through this area.

-High atop the coastal peak at Devil's Slide is crumbling remains of a bunker that looks as though it is about to
+High atop the coastal peak at Devil's Slide is crumbling remains of Devil's Slide Bunker that looks as though it

-to protect San Francisco.
-When in service (before Radar technology), a watcher equipped with a set of
+and facilities to protect San Francisco.
+When in service (before Radar technology), a watcher equipped with a

-binoculars and compass would keep watch out at sea and if they spotted any enemy ships they simply radioed
+set of binoculars and compass would keep watch out at sea and if they spotted any enemy ships they simply

 However, with the advent of more modern missile defenses and Radar technologies, this watch station bunker